Davadakus/ANT61Hackathon/README.md

 8. TypeScript

 # Requirements
-List of requirments and where they can be found in the codebase
+List of requirments and where they can be found in the codebase.
+Video demonstration: https://youtu.be/Cik_anyDUuw

 ## Data Parsing
 `/utils/parse.ts` was used to parse all the data from the text file containing the Beacon's Live Data.